dozerwatch/csawctf2024/magic_tricks/magic_tricks.md

         print(f"{p8(i)} = {s}")
 ```

 After many trials, I found that opening `output.txt` too quickly results in faulty encoding.
-Sleeping for 1 second fixes that, but I do not know why.
-Now that we have the encoding for every alphanumeric character, we can decode the original output and get the flag.
+Sleeping for 1 second fixed that, but I do not know why.
+Now we have the encoding for every alphanumeric character.
+Decode the original output and get the flag.
 I did this by hand.

-Some characters had two byte encodings and some had one.
-All two byte encodings began with `c2` or `c3`.
+Some characters have two byte encodings and some have one.
+All two byte encodings begin with `c2` or `c3`.

+Flag: `csawctf{}`